WebberZone/top-10/readme.txt

 * **tptn_counter**: Class of the `div` tag that wraps the post count that is driven by the field "Format to display the count in: " under 'Output Options'

 For more information, please visit http://ajaydsouza.com/wordpress/plugins/top-10/

+= Shortcodes =

+You can insert the popular posts anywhere in your post using the `[tptn_list]` shortcode.
+The plugin takes three optional attributes `limit`, `heading` and `daily` as follows:

+`[tptn_list limit="5" heading="1" daily="0"]`

+*limit* : Maximum number of posts to return.
+The actual number displayed may be lower depending on the category / post exclusion settings.

+*heading* : By default, the heading you specify in **Title of popular posts:** under **Output options** will be displayed.
+You can override this by specifying your own heading e.g.

+`
+<h3>Top posts</h3>
+[tptn_list limit="2" heading="0"]
+`
+*daily* : If set to 1, then the shortcode will return the daily popular posts list

+You can also display the number of visits using the `[tptn_views]` shortcode.
+The plugin takes one optional attribute `daily` as follows:

+`[tptn_views daily="0"]`

+*daily* : If set to 1, then the shortcode will return the number of _daily_ views

+= Filters =

+The plugin includes the following filters that allows you to customise the output for several section using <a href="http://codex.wordpress.org/Function_Reference/add_filter">add_filter</a>.

+*tptn_heading_title* : Filter for heading title of the posts.
+This is the text that you enter under *Output options > Title of related posts*

+*tptn_title* : Filter for the post title for each of the related posts

+I'll be adding more filters eventually.
+If you are looking for any particular filter do raise a post in the <a href="http://wordpress.org/support/plugin/contextual-related-posts">support forum</a> requesting the same.

 = How does the plugin select thumbnails? =